phbuech/ema2wav/README.md

   `audio_channels`: number.
 Number of channels in the audio file, e.g., 1.

   `channel_allocation`: JSON object.
 The AG channels in your pos data.
 Format follows the sheme `parameter name : channel number`.
-For  example:
+Note that the parameter names cannot include underscores (e.g. ```r_ear``` would lead to errors in the conversion process).
+A good example would be:
      ```
      "channel_allocation" : {
         "rear" : 1,